benjisho/insurance-agency-website/README.md

 ```
 7. Deploy your changes to your web server or hosting platform.

+## Running with Docker

+To run the website using Docker, follow these steps:

+1. Install Docker on your machine (https://www.docker.com/get-started).

+2. Build the Docker image:
+`docker build -t insurance-agency-website -f docker/Dockerfile .`
+3. Run the Docker container:
+`docker run -d -p 8080:80 --name insurance-website-container insurance-agency-website`
+4. Access the website in your browser at `http://localhost:8080`.

 ## License

 This project is licensed under the [MIT License](LICENSE).